shiftyp/otel-mcp-server/README.md

 ## 🤖 LLM Prompt Library

 A collection of ready-to-use prompts for LLMs and users, designed for the OTEL MCP Server and Windsurf.
-All prompts use real Elasticsearch data (no sampling or mock data) and support tree structure, filtering, and pagination where relevant.
+All prompts support tree structure, filtering, and pagination where relevant.

 ### Service Discovery
 - **List all services:**